ZhaoJiaxin107/Frontend_Demo/README.md

 - style.left should be defined in advance otherwise the value is null.

 ### Important
-How to make the magnifying glass on the small picture move synchronously with the large picture
+How to make the magnifying glass on the small picture move synchronously with the large picture.